A green apple

 Think About Fat Bodies

 Note: The way we use the word “fat” is significant because the word is often used in a derogatory manner.
 Many in the fat community have reclaimed the word to signal pride and power or a matter-of-fact description.
 Some reject the medicalized terminology of “obese” and “overweight” because medical professionals often use these terms to deny care and further people’s marginalization.
 The fat community uses many terms to represent who they are, such as “small fat” and “super fat,” to name a few.
-It is important to engage with individuals and the fat community to determine the most inclusive language possible that fosters dignity and respect in different relationships and contexts.
+It is important to engage with individuals and the fat community to identify the most inclusive language that fosters dignity and respect across different relationships and contexts.

 At Your Desk